w3f/polkadot-wiki/docs/learn/learn-governance.md

 ### Alternating Voting Timetable

-Multiple referenda cannot be voted upon in the same period, excluding emergency referenda.
+All referenda are executed by Root Origin.
+It follows that multiple referenda cannot be voted upon in the same period, excluding emergency referenda.
 An emergency referendum occurring at the same time as a regular referendum (either public- or council-proposed) is the only time multiple referenda can be voted on.

 Every
 {{ polkadot: <RPC network="polkadot" path="consts.democracy.votingPeriod" defaultValue={403200} filter="blocksToDays" /> :polkadot }}